Sony A9 II Comparison Review

 The Sony Alpha A9 II is a mirrorless interchangeable lens camera that was officially introduced in October 2019 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony A9 II a good camera?
-The A9 II has a Camera Elo of 3460.
-This very strong rating puts it among the elite group of camera grand masters.
-The A9 II ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the A9 II also ranks among the top 10 percent.
+The A9 II has a Camera Elo of 2945.
+This rating puts the A9 II among the top 10 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (full frame cameras), the A9 II ranks among the top 20 percent.

 |Sony A9 II|